AvaloniaUI/avalonia-docs/docs/concepts/templates/content-template.md

 # Content Template

-The purpose of a data template is that it defines how _Avalonia UI_ should display an object created from a class that you have defined, and that is not a control, or a simple string.&#x20;
+The purpose of a data template is that it defines how _Avalonia UI_ should display an object created from a class that you have defined, and that is not a control, or a simple string.

 Using a data template is a two-stage process:

 1. Define the data template
-2. Choose the data template for the content&#x20;
+2. Choose the data template for the content

 One way to use a data template is to set the `ContentTemplate` property of a control directly.
-This works on a window (because like any control it inherits from `ContentControl`).&#x20;
+This works on a window (because like any control it inherits from `ContentControl`).

 You can define a data template (for no particular class) using the `DataTemplate` tag, a composition of built-in controls, and some bindings.
 For example: